SimonHarte/SpartanGrid/Documentation.md

 #### `grid-core([$ns: 'g'], [$generate: true])`

-This will define the core variables and mixins and generate selectors and styles needed for any grid setup, e.g. clearing on the row, float of columns etc. Generally has to be called only once for any grid setup.
+This will define the core variables and mixins and generate selectors and styles needed for any grid setup, e.g. clearing on the container, float of cells etc. Generally has to be called only once for any grid setup.

 > [Read about namespacing](#namespace)

 **Generates**

-- `.g-row`
+- `.g-container`
-- `.g-col`
+- `.g-cell`

 #### `grid-unlock(<$config>)`